Mr Slater Harrison,

 Let's clarify some terminology before working with the flexible straws.
 Let's divide them into three parts: the long part, the bendy part and the short part.

-Measure 36 mm (1 1/2 ") from the end of the bendy part into the short part and make a mark with the magic marker.
-Note: I have found recently that the engines work better if you make the mark at 1 1/2" (not 1" as stated in the illustration below).
-I have not had time to change the illustration.
+Measure 36 mm (1 1/2 ") from the end of the bendy part into the short part and make a mark with the magic marker (thanks to Micha Heeren and Dad--from the Netherlands, I think--for correcting the illustration).

 Put another straw beside the first--oriented the same way-- and line up the ends exactly.
 Use the first mark as your guide to mark the second straw in exactly the same place.